-Les Brinson accepted the position as chair, again, but on interim basis for one year.
-That appointment spanned a 5+year period.
-Three additional faculty were added during his second period as department chair, bringing the total to 12.
-The size of the faculty was 3 when he was first appointed to the chair's position in 1976.
-The building in which the department is housed is the Education Building.
-In 1960, it was renamed the Taylor Education Building in honor of the titular founder of the NCCU Department, James E. Taylor.
+The building in which the department is housed was renamed the Taylor Education Building in honor of the founder and first chair of the department, James E. Taylor.
 Although the decision to dedicate the building in his honor was made 12 months before his death, Dr. Taylor died 3 months before the building was officially dedicated to him at the 1960 Commencement Convocation.

 Since its humble beginning in 1927, the Department of Psychology has grown to encompass 10 full-time faculty, over 400 undergraduate and 70 graduate students.
 Students desiring a Bachelor of Arts Degree in Psychology may choose from 30 psychology-related course offerings, several of which are are offered online.
 The Graduate Program offers a Master of Arts Degree with either a General or Clinical concentration.
 Graduates of our undergraduate and graduate programs who have gone on to pursue doctorates in universities across the country have assumed leadership positions in both the private and public sector.

 Some persons of note associated with and/or graduates of the program include Dr. Marion Thorpe (deceased), past President of Elizabeth City State University, Dr. Norman Anderson, past CEO of the American Psychological Association and Dr. Elwood Robinson, former chair and the first Dean of the College of Behavioral and Social Sciences at NCCU, and the current Chancellor of Winston-Salem State University.